×

 The relationship between rolling resistance and fuel efficiency is simple: the less energy lost through rolling resistance; the less fuel is needed to maintain speed.

-According to research by Michelin, a 30% increase in rolling resistance can improve fuel economy by up to 5%.
+According to research by Michelin, a 30% reduction in rolling resistance can improve fuel economy by up to 5%.

-The same goes for electric vehicles (EVs), as reducing rolling resistance is particularly important in helping extend battery range – meaning fewer charging stops and improved driving efficiency.
+The same applies to electric vehicles (EVs), as reducing rolling resistance is particularly important in helping extend battery range – meaning fewer charging stops and improved driving efficiency.

 Can Rolling Resistance Be Reduced?

-While rolling resistance can’t be eliminated entirely, it can be minimised through tyre choice and maintenance.
+While rolling resistance cannot be eliminated entirely, it can be minimised through tyre choice and maintenance.
 Here’s how:

 Tyre Label Ratings